Coastal Fire Services Pty Ltd (ACN 608 105 737) (“CFS”)

 1. Our commitment

-This statement sets out Coastal Fire Services Pty Ltd (ACN 608 105 737) also trading as Coastal Smoke Alarm Services (“CFS”) Privacy and Security Policy in respect to personal information which you may provide to us in a variety of ways.
+This statement sets out Coastal Fire Services Pty Ltd (ACN 608 105 737) (“CFS”) Privacy and Security Policy in respect to personal information which you may provide to us in a variety of ways.
 CFS recognises that your privacy is very important to you and we are committed to promoting confidence in the manner in which your personal information is handled by us.
 We ask that you read this Privacy and Security Policy carefully as it explains who we are, how we collect, use, disclose, store and protect personal information, your rights in relation to your personal information.

 Your use of our website and any of our services constitutes an acknowledgement that you have been made aware of our Privacy and Security Policy outlined below.